Thomas D. Cabot Associate Professor of Organismic and Evolutionary Biology

 Lab Website: http://www.oeb.harvard.edu/faculty/bomblies/

 The main interest of the lab is to understand the molecular mechanisms of evolutionary adaptation, but we see this broadly to include adaptation to both the internal environment (adaptation to changes in the genome) and the external environment (habitat adaptation).
 We work mostly with Arabidopsis arenosa, which we have been developing as a molecular model system.
-This lovely relative of A. thaliana is an obligate outcrosser, tetraploid through most of its range, and widely distributed in Europe.
-Populations vary considerably in a number of interesting potentially adapative traits and ploidy.
+This lovely relative of A. thaliana is widely distributed in Europe, an obligate outcrosser, and tetraploid through most of its range with an extant diploid variant.
+Populations vary considerably in a number of interesting and potentially adapative traits, as well as in ploidy.

 (1) Adaptation to whole genome duplication.
-Arabidopsis arenosa is autotetraploid through most of its central European range (that is, it duplicated its entire genome, but it was a within-species duplication that did not involve hybridization).
+Arabidopsis arenosa is autotetraploid through most of its central European range (that is, it duplicated its entire genome via a within-species event that did not involve hybridization).
 The tetraploids, like their diploid progenitors, are obligately outcrossing and fully fertile.
-From artificially doubled diploids, we know that the diploid genome is not already competent to sustain stable meiosis in the polyploid state, yet the polyploids show cytologically diploid-like behavior (this was figured out by our collaborators James Higgins and Chris Franklin at the University of Birmingham in the UK).
-This suggests that the established tetraploid has adapted to its polyploid genome state.
-How did this happen, what processes were modified and how?
-We are using a combination of genomics, transcriptomics, molecular genetics and cytology to address how meiosis and other key cellular processes may have been altered in tetraploid evolution.
-In two genome scans we have identified a set of genes that were likely important in tetraploid evolution.
-With genetic follow-up, we have shown that allelic variation in one of these genes has a dramatic effect on chromosome segregation in the tetraploids.
-We are currently following this up to understand the mechanism underlying this.
-We are also analyzing the molecular evolution of meiosis-related genes in diploid and tetraploid A. arenosa.
+From artificially doubled diploids, we know that the diploid genome is not already competent to sustain stable meiosis in the polyploid state, yet the established polyploids show cytologically diploid-like behavior (this was from our collaborators James Higgins, now at the University of Leicester, UK, and Chris Franklin at the University of Birmingham in the UK).
+This suggests that the diploid was not pre-adapted to polyploid meiosis and that the established tetraploid adapted to its polyploid genome.
+What processes were modified and what protein functions changed to condition this, are questions we are seeking to answer using a combination of genomics, transcriptomics, molecular genetics and cytology.
+In two genome scans we identified a set of genes that were likely important in tetraploid evolution.
+With genetic follow-up, we have shown that allelic variation in at least one of these genes has a dramatic effect on chromosome segregation in the tetraploids.
+These genes indicate that likely the function that evolved was the regulation of meiotic crossover number.
+We are currently following this up to test this, and to understand the underlying mechanisms.
+We are also analyzing the molecular evolution of meiosis-related genes in diploid and tetraploid A. arenosa and have found intriguing patterns that are prompting us to explore the evolution of meiosis genes in greater detail.

 (2) Biogeography and Habitat adaptation.
 Arabidopsis arenosa autotetraploids have adapted to a wide range of habitats, ranging from the apparently ancestral shaded limestone outcrop habitat to silicaceous outcrops, serpentine, railways, acid bogs, beaches, and heavy metal contaminated mine tailings.
-We are interested in understanding the genetic basis of their invasion of human-associated flatland railway habitats from the apparently ancestral mountain rock-outcrop habitats.
-The invasion of the stressful railway habitat (it is drier and hotter than the shaded outcrop sites and gets sprayed nearly annually with herbicide) is associated with a switch from a perennial winter-dependent flowering habit to an annual winter-independent habit.
-We are using population genomic as well as genetic approaches to explore the genetic basis of this adaptation, and are very interested in asking whether this involves the same genes or distinct ones from A. thaliana, which has similarly evolved early flowering by losing the need for winter cold.
+We are interested in understanding the genetic basis of their invasion of human-associated flatland railway habitats from ancestral mountain rock-outcrop habitats.
+The invasion of the the drier, hotter railway habitat (which also gets sprayed nearly annually with herbicide) is associated with a switch from perennial winter-dependent episodic flowering to an annual, rapid-cycling, perpetually flowering winter-independent habit.
+We are using population genomic as well as genetic approaches to explore the molecular basis of this adaptation, and are very interested in whether this involves the same genes or distinct ones from related well-characterized A. thaliana.
+We already have evidence that early flowering arose at least twice and apparently through independent molecular mechanisms in A. arenosa.
+Currently we are mapping the causal genes.
+We are also investigating the associated loss of perenniality in this system and using it as an inroad to understanding the molecular mechanisms of perenniality.

 (3) Evolutionary dynamics of interacting genes.
 One striking observation from our genome scans is that signatures of selection are often seen in genes whose protein products are known to interact.
-Are these genes adaptating to their genomic rather than to habitat?
+This raises a number of questions: Are these genes adaptating to their genomic context?
 Do they co-evolve as "adaptive modules" or do they all contribute additively to phenotype?
-Do they all need to be in the correct allelic state?
-We are currently exploring these questions with a large population resequencing study and are designing follow-up experiments to test functional modules of related genes.
+Do they all need to be in the correct allelic state for the complex to function?
+We are currently exploring these questions with a large population resequencing study and follow-up experiments, as well as broader phylogenetic tests for evolutionary rate co-variation.
+We are particularly focused on several groups of functionally-connected meiosis genes that show evidence of having undergone selective sweeps in tetraploids, as well as in some cases also in diploids.

 Current group members:

 Ben Hunter – Senior Research Associate.
-Flowering time in A. arenosa.
-Molecular genetics of hybrid necrosis and temperature responses in A. thaliana.
+Mechanisms of adaptive evolution of flowering time and perenniality in A. arenosa.

 Kevin Wright - Postdoc / NIH NRSA fellow.
 Meiotic adaptation in A. arenosa.

 Brian Arnold – PhD student.
+NSF Predoctoral fellow.
 Population genetics and genomics of A. arenosa.

 Pierre Baduel – PhD student.
 Flowering time adaptation in A. arenosa.

-Julie Vu – Undergraduate research assistant.
+Julie Vu – Undergraduate research / thesis.
 Adaptation of meiosis in A. arenosa.

 Dina Benayad – High school student.
 Working with Kevin Wright on the molecular evolution of meiosis genes.